Grime music: Darkside

 Darkside was a subgenre pioneered by Terminator.
-Darkside is defined by its dark, sluggish and violent content, similar to road rap but over grime instrumentals.
-Only a few other MC's have tried making the subgenre, such as Shxdow.
+Darkside is defined by its dark, sluggish, and violent content, similar to road rap but over grime instrumentals.
+Only a few other MCs have tried making the subgenre, such as Shxdow.

 Eskibeat

-Eskibeat was initially a name given to grime music by Wiley before grime was the agreed upon title.
+Eskibeat was initially a name given to music by Wiley before grime was the agreed upon title.
 The term "eskibeat" is derived from Eskimo, a name for indigenous people who live in the extremely cold northern circumpolar region.
 This reflected Wiley's mindset at the time, which was both "angry" and "cold-hearted".
 Eskibeat would later develop into a subgenre of grime, defined by the "futuristic, icy cold synths, devastating basslines and awkward, off-kilter rhythms" pioneered by Wiley in tracks like "Igloo" and "Eskimo", one of the first examples of grime music and eskibeat.
 Eskibeat production has had a massive impact on grime music, and has had an influence on UK drill.

-Notable producers of Eskibeat would be Wiley, Zomby, Danny Weed, and Lewi B.
+Notable producers of Eskibeat are Wiley, Zomby, Danny Weed, and Lewi B.